goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-Thank you for sharing this research paper with me.
-Let me provide a brief high-level summary:

 This paper introduces "PagedAttention," a novel attention algorithm for efficiently serving Large Language Models (LLMs), and "vLLM," a system built on this algorithm.
 The key innovation is inspired by virtual memory and paging techniques from operating systems - they divide the key-value (KV) cache memory into fixed-size blocks that can be stored non-contiguously, rather than requiring contiguous memory allocation.

 The KV cache is a significant memory bottleneck in LLM serving, often consuming around 30% of GPU memory.
 Traditional systems like FasterTransformer and Orca suffer from both internal and external memory fragmentation because they allocate contiguous memory chunks based on maximum possible sequence length, resulting in significant memory waste.